Is It Too Late to Buy Super Micro Computer Stock?

 *Stock Advisor returns as of March 8, 2024

-Keith Noonan has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Nvidia.
+Brett Schafer has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Advanced Micro Devices and Nvidia.
 The Motley Fool recommends Super Micro Computer.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.